Andy Jones (American football): Houston Texans

 On September 3, 2017, Jones was claimed off waivers by the Houston Texans, who had scouted him when they were forced by the aftermath of Hurricane Harvey to spend three days practicing in the Dallas Cowboys' facilities.
 The Texans acquired him to improve their depth, after having only four receivers on the roster and knowing that Will Fuller was going to miss 3 games while recovering from a broken collarbone.
 He appeared in his first NFL career game against the Jacksonville Jaguars.
 He was waived on September 13 and later re-signed to the active roster on September 18.
 He was passed on the depth chart by rookie Chris Thompson and was released on September 27, 2017.

 Detroit Lions

 On September 30, 2017, Jones was signed to the Detroit Lions' practice squad.
 He was promoted to the active roster on December 19, 2017.

-On September 1, 2018, Jones was placed on the physically unable to perform list to start the season.
+On September 1, 2018, Jones was placed on the physically unable to perform (PUP) list to start the season.
 He was activated off PUP on November 3, 2018, but was waived two days later and re-signed to the practice squad.
 He was promoted to the active roster on November 17, 2018.
 He made his first career NFL reception on November 22 during the Thanksgiving day game against the Chicago Bears.
 He got his first touchdown reception on December 16 against the Bills.
+He appeared in 8 games with 3 starts, posting 11 receptions for 80 yards and one touchdown.

 On August 31, 2019, Jones was waived/injured by the Lions and placed on injured reserve.
 He was waived from injured reserve with an injury settlement on September 2.